andrefsilveira1/rabbitmq-golang/README.md

 # Rabbit MQ with Golang

-This repository must only introduce the firsts steps with rabbit mq with Golang
+This repository must only introduce the firsts steps with rabbit mq with Golang.

+Requirements:
+ [x] - RabbitMQ
+ [x] - Golang

 ## What is RabbitMQ ?